-The --delrack and --delnode options do not remove nodes completely from the database.
-Instead, the node is marked with the administrative status NOT\EXIST.
-Later, if you reconfigure a node that previously existed, the system assigns the same IP allocations that it had previously, and the node is marked with the administrative status of ONLINE.
+You can use the --delleader and --delnode options of the discover command to mark RLCs and compute nodes for deletion.
+The two options do not remove nodes completely from the database.
+Instead, the node is marked with the administrative status NOT_EXIST.
+Later, if you reconfigure a node that previously existed, the system assigns the same IP allocation that it had previously, and the node is marked with the administrative status of ONLINE.

-For example, if you have a compute node, for example, service0, that has a custom host name of myhost, and you later delete service0 using the discover --delnode command, the host name associated with it is still be present.
+For example, if you have a compute node service0 that has a custom host name of myhost, and you later delete service0 using the discover --delnode command, the host name associated with it would still be present.
 This can cause conflicts if you want to reuse the custom host name of myhost on a node other than service0 in the future.
 To completely purge service0 from the database, use the cadmin --db-purge --node service0 command.
 You can then reuse the myhost name.

-For more information, see "cadmin: the Administrative Interface" on page 62.
+For more information, see "cadmin: the Administrative Interface" on page 78.